gwlucastrig/gridfour/README.md

 compression and file management system.
 The GVRS module helps Java applications manage raster (grid) data in situations where the size of the data exceeds what could reasonably be kept in memory.
-It also provides a file-based utility for the persistent storage of data between application sessions anf for long-term archiving.
+It also provides a file-based utility for the persistent storage of data between application sessions and for long-term archiving.
 And, finally, it includes custom data compression that significantly reduces the storage size required for raster data.